DollaR84/weekday/weekday/doc/en/readme.md

 ## Mode Day of the week
 * NVDA+W: pronounces the day of the week;

-## Timer mode
+## Stopwatch mode
-* NVDA+W: single press turns on the timer if it is not running;
+* NVDA+W: single press turns on the stopwatch if it is not running;
-* NVDA+W: Double click starts the timer if it is not running or pauses it if it is running.
+* NVDA+W: Double click starts the stopwatch if it is not running or pauses it if it is running.
 Also restores its operation if it was suspended;
-* NVDA+W: Triple click disables running timer;
+* NVDA+W: Triple click disables running stopwatch;

 ## Countdown mode
 The initial selection turns on the mode setting.
 It contains the following combinations: